Kinematics in Two Dimensions

 Many kinematic problems in Two Dimensions can be solved using synthetic geometry.
 To solve them you should be able to…

-- use synthetic geometry to determine unknown magnitudes (lengths) and directions (angles), and then
+- use synthetic geometry to determine unknown magnitudes (lengths) and directions (angles)

 Now let's go and solve some problems.